goldblocx/api/docs/products/rates.md

 # Exchange Rates

-Returns calculates sums for the current exchange rate.
+Returns calculates sums for the current exchange rates.

-Provides an exchange rate, converted amounts for some parameters of exchange deal.
-In the body of the request you should provide the currency code (assets' identifier) both source and target currencies ("source\_code" and "target\_code" fields) and some amount to convert.
+Provides the exchange rate, converted amounts for some parameters of the exchange deal.
+In the body of the request you should provide a currency code (the asset's identifier) both source and target currencies ("source\_code" and "target\_code" fields) and some amount to convert.

 The value can be specified in source or target currency ("source\_value" or "target\_value").
 The product value may depend